largesingapour/vector-documentation/getting-started/overview/api-reference.md

 description: Not yet live in MVP Beta
 ---

-# 🔧 Vector AI API Reference
+# 🔧 Vector GPT API Reference

-Complete API documentation for integrating Vector AI's blockchain intelligence into your applications.
-Our REST API provides programmatic access to all Vector AI capabilities including real-time blockchain analysis, transaction preparation, and AI-powered insights.
+Complete API documentation for integrating Vector GPT's blockchain intelligence into your applications.
+Our REST API provides programmatic access to all Vector GPT capabilities including real-time blockchain analysis, transaction preparation, and AI-powered insights.

 ## 🚀 **Quick Start**